Skip to main content

 </saml2:Attribute>

-Once this configuration is set, Arize will automatically assign the appropriate roles when provisioning users via SSO, based on your role mapping.
+Once this configuration is set, Arize AX will automatically assign the appropriate roles when provisioning users via SSO, based on your role mapping.
 To configure SAML settings, see the SAML Configuration page.

 SAML Configuration